edbeeching/godot_rl_agents/docs/IMITATION_LEARNING.md

 The way this works is that if we are running training or inference with a RL agent, the `set_action` method will be called with action values provided.
-However, during demo recording, `set_acation` will be called without any action provided, so we need to manually set the values.
+However, during demo recording, `set_action` will be called without any action provided, so we need to manually set the values.